napalu/goopt/docs/_v2/guides/getting-started.md

      flags (e.g., using -h for 'host').
 You have complete control over how help is implemented.

 ## 5. Parsing & Error Handling
-   Here's a bried example, showing how arguments, are passed, flags are evaluated, and errors are handled.
+   Here's a brief example, showing how arguments are passed, flags are evaluated, and errors are handled.

    ```go